broadinstitute/sc2-cmu-study/README.md

 Files beginning with 'epi' document analyses of epidemiological and demographic parameters of the SARS-CoV-2 outbreak.

-The 'overdisp' script calculated the overdispersion parameter associated with genomic clusters and social contacts.
+The 'overdisp' script calculates the overdispersion parameter associated with genomic clusters and social contacts.